An agent that adapts to you

 Settings tab active: AI Provider section showing Claude Code and OpenAI Codex both connected, an Image Generation section with a Gemini API key configured, a Dark mode toggle, and a Recovery section.
 Settings

-Default vs reshaped.
 The drawer-first shell, chats and apps tucked behind a toggle, becomes a bottom-nav app with Chat / Apps / Settings as a persistent strip.
-It is not a re-skin; the navigation model of the whole instance changed, and Settings is shared across both layouts.
+The navigation model of the whole instance changed along with the surface treatment.

-The reshaped Settings tab is also where the provider choice lives.
-The same settings panel switches the coding agent between Claude Code and Codex, with Gemini for image generation.
-The next message in any chat uses the new provider.
-Different models have different tastes (Codex tends to be terser, Claude tends to spell out its reasoning), so you can pick the one that matches what you are building, or switch mid-thread if a turn goes sideways.
+The reshaped Settings tab is also where you connect the coding agents, Claude Code and Codex, and the image model, Gemini.
+From there a chat can run on whichever one fits.
+Different models have different tastes (Codex tends to be terser, Claude tends to spell out its reasoning), so you can pick the one that matches what you are building, or switch if a turn goes sideways.

-The same plainness applies to app data.
+App data follows the same pattern.
 Apps store data through a small storage primitive the agent already knows how to compose.
-New schemas, scheduled jobs, webhooks are the plumbing you would write yourself, except you describe it instead.
+New schemas and scheduled jobs are the plumbing you would write yourself, except you describe it instead.

 The agent is the server

-Step back and the loop closes.
-Möbius is one container you self-host.
-The agent inside it is not a chat bolted onto a finished product; it is the server.
+Möbius is one container you self-host, and the agent inside it is the server.
 It builds the tools, edits the interface those tools sit in, runs scheduled jobs on a timer, fetches from the web when an app needs fresh data, and stores everything on a machine you control.
-The same thing that answers your message is the thing that ships the feature, mounts the app, and reshapes the shell around both.
+The same thing that answers your message ships the feature, mounts the app, and reshapes the shell around both.

 What’s next

 Memory is the next thing to take seriously.
-The experience file the agent appends to is a linear log, enough to make my instance diverge from yours after a few months, but it does not reorganise, and it shows.
-Four directions:
+The experience file the agent appends to is a linear log, enough to make my instance diverge from yours after a few months.
+It keeps appending chronologically, and it shows.
+I had four directions in mind:

 • A knowledge graph.
-Structured memory growing from every interaction, separate from the chat transcript, so the agent can reason about your patterns without re-reading every conversation.
+Structured memory growing from every interaction, separate from the chat transcript, so pattern queries start from structured memory and skip a full scan of every conversation.

-• Dreaming.
-A scheduled background pass that consolidates and reorganises the graph while you are away.
-Anthropic previewed something similar for managed agents; the Möbius version is the self-hosted, user-controllable one.
+• Reflection.
+A scheduled background pass that consolidates and reorganises the graph while you are away, so the agent maintains its own memory on its own schedule.

 • Help that seeks you out.
-The part I want most and am least sure how to land.
-An agent that notices you have been reading distributed-systems papers three Tuesdays in a row and builds you a swipe-style recommender, without being asked.
-Most products in this space are tuned to maximise engagement; the goal here is the opposite, a system that shows up because it knows you, not because it is trying to keep you.
+The part I want most and am least sure how to ship.
+An agent that notices you have been reading distributed-systems papers three Tuesdays in a row and builds you a swipe-style recommender on its own.
+Most products in this space are tuned to maximise engagement.
+I want one that surfaces a suggestion only when it has a real reason to, and otherwise leaves you alone.

-None of those ship yet.
-The loop that makes them possible is the subject of a companion post on the self-improvement harness, an outer agent that watches the inner one build, asks it questions, and rewrites its instructions to make it less brittle next time.
+When this was written, all four were still future work.
+Since then, the Memory graph and Reflection have shipped, covered in a later post in this series; discretion and help that seeks you out are still open.
+The loop that makes any of them possible is the subject of a companion post on the self-improvement harness, an outer agent that watches the inner one build, asks it questions, and rewrites its instructions to make it less brittle next time.

-Since this was written, the apps the agent builds grew a place to live: an app store, and the start of an operating system around it where you install, update, tweak, and recover apps on your own instance.
-That is its own companion post.
+Since this was written, the apps the agent builds got an app store and the start of an operating system around it where you install, update, tweak, and recover apps on your own instance.
+I cover that in a companion post.

 The source is on GitHub, the project page is here, and the README’s deploy button gets you a working instance in about three minutes.
+It runs for roughly five dollars a month on hosting you control, signing in with your own Claude or Codex account, and your data stays on the machine you deployed it to.
+The free Codex plan is already enough to do a lot.
 I would love to know what you build with it, and what you change around what you build.